schmaustech/hypershift-blog/README.md

 storageclass.storage.k8s.io/ocs-storagecluster-ceph-rbd patched
 ~~~

 At this point we can now start to configure this hub cluster for use with Hypershift.
 First we need to install two additional required operators: Infrastructure Operator for Red Hat OpenShift and Hive.
+We can install those from OperatorHub in the console.

 <img src="hive.png" style="width: 257px;" border=1/>    <img src="infra-ai.png" style="width: 257px;" border=1/>

-We will be using the community operator for both but in the future Red Hat Advanced Cluster Management for Kubernetes will actually integrate Hypershift and this will not be required.
+We will be using the community operator for both but in the future Red Hat Advanced Cluster Management for Kubernetes will actually integrate Hypershift and this will not be required as the Red Hat equivalents are pulled in when installing RHACM.

 Once the Hive operator is installed create the basic Hive configuration yaml below: